arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators.md

 * A Linker, and so on.

-Here we are focusing on the very first component: a piece of code able to analyze the source, to check its syntax against the esotheric formal grammar you defined, and to generate something very well structured for the next components to crunch.
+Here we are focusing on the very first component: a piece of code able to analyze the source, to check its syntax against the esoteric formal grammar you defined, and to generate something very well structured for the next components to crunch.